iamchrismiller/decks/README.md

-My Personal Slide Templates - Forked From Javascriptu
+My Personal Slide Decks - Forked From Javascriptu
 ===========================

 Decks are written in a flavor of markdown in /decks/